| home | catalogue | history | references | appendix |

 whose later life was in- fluenced by missionary teaching and beliefs.

-felt it advisable to spend the Museum's limited printing fund on original
+Trustees have long felt it advisable to spend the Museum's limited printing

-manuscripts rather than on the reprinting of old material, the demands
+fund on original manuscripts rather than on the reprinting of old material,

-of the public and of anthropology students have prompted them to approve
+the demands of the public and of anthropology students have prompted them

-it was planned to make an offset reproduction of the original, but through
+an economy measure, it was planned to make an offset reproduction of the

 Page xix